 The Potato value chain is largely unstructured and disaggregated, and farmers access markets through a network of middlemen.
 Potatoes are sold at farm-gate to rural village brokers who sell them to traders that supply the transportation and payment of the potatoes.
 Potatoes are then transported to wholesale urban markets, where they are disaggregated and delivered by another layer of brokers to hotels, restaurants, and supermarkets.

-The middleman has often been vilified for seemingly exploiting farmers, yet they do provide a necessary service of bringing produce from the farm to the market that enables farmers to get paid quickly without cost of transportation.
+The middleman has often been vilified for seemingly exploiting farmers, yet they do provide a necessary service of bringing produce from the farm to the market that enables farmers to get paid quickly without the cost of transportation.
 This post explores the role and experience of a farm produce trader told from the trader’s perspectives.
 The Trader operates from Wakulima Market, Nairobi which is the busiest farm produce wholesale market in Kenya.
-The article explores the role, relationships in the trade, risks and challenges faced by traders as they go about their business.
+The article explores the role, relationships in the trade, risks, and challenges faced by traders as they go about their business.

 The trader interacts with three types of farmers.

-Smallholders make up 98% of the 800,000 potato farmers, and comprise 83% of the total Kenya potato production.
-They are traditionally resource poor women, growing on less than 1 acre (0.4ha) of land.
-They typically do not invest in inputs such as certified seed, sufficient soil fertility management and crop protection.
+Smallholders makeup 98% of the 800,000 potato farmers, and comprise 83% of the total Kenya potato production.
+They are traditionally resourced poor women, growing on less than 1 acre (0.4ha) of land.
+They typically do not invest in inputs such as certified seed, sufficient soil fertility management, and crop protection.
 As a result, production is very low at approximately 10 tonnes per hectare, compared to optimal yields of 40 tonnes per hectare.
-In addition the quality of potatoes may be compromised due to pest and disease attack, bruising and cutting due to poor harvest techniques, resulting in lower prices for the potatoes or outright rejection by buyers.
+In addition, the quality of potatoes may be compromised due to pest and disease attack, bruising and cutting due to poor harvest techniques, resulting in lower prices for the potatoes or outright rejection by buyers.

-These farmers are considered a risk to work with due to their low quality potatoes and tendency to pack small potatoes into the bottom of sack, according to our trader source.
+These farmers are considered a risk to work with due to their low-quality potatoes and the tendency to pack small potatoes into the bottom of the sack, according to our trader source.

 Medium Scale Farmers: